Integrative Biology

 Plan of Study

 The sample plans below show four-year plans for completing the major in Integrative Biology, taking classes only during fall and spring semesters.
-All lower division major requirements, except IB 77, are also offered during the summer.
+Most lower division major requirements are also offered during the summer.
 Peer and academic advisers are available to help customize a plan to the student's specific situation.

 Please note that the sample plans below include only courses required for the major.
 For more detailed information regarding other requirements, including unit minimums per semester, College of Letters & Science breadth requirements, Reading and Composition (R&C), and the American Cultures (AC) requirements, please see the College Requirements tab.